 A significant portion of the study area (approximately 52 %) is comprised of the Perth Long Swamp PSW.
 The boundaries of this PSW were reclassified due to outdated modelling of the wetland boundaries.
 Approximately 0.61 ha of the previous boundary was removed from the study area.
 Approximately 9.28 ha were added to the study area.
 Most of the expansion occurred in the southeast end of the study area (Figure 3).
-Due to the presence of a PSW within the study area, a 30 m setback from the boundaries of the PSW should be established in which no clearing or development are to take place (see Figure 5) (future conditions may impact this and are discussed below).
-This setback was chosen based on recommendations in the Natural Heritage Reference Manual (MNRF, 2010) as well as observations during the field investigation in which non-sensitive vegetation communities and habitats were recorded adjacent to the PSW.
-No lot-lines should extend within 15 m of the PSW on the north side of the property to prevent impact.
-At this location no vegetation removal should occur within the full 30 m buffer and where vegetation is currently disturbed a planting plan should be prepared to provide appropriate protection and improvement to habitat.
-An exception to disturbance in this area could include a modest recreational pathway.
-The proposed vegetation clearing and Phase 6 development will occur within the PSW or the 30 m setback in areas where the Perth by-pass road is scheduled to be constructed.
-Vegetation clearing will occur in all of the upland areas including MEM, FODM5-4 and FODM7 and potentially in a portion of SWD-1 (6,000 m) where a stormwater pond is being considered.
+Due to the presence of a PSW within the study area, a 30 m setback from the boundaries of the PSW is proposed to be established in which no clearing or development are to take place (see Figure 5).
+This setback was chosen based on recommendations in the Natural Heritage Reference Manual (MNDMNRF, 2010) as well as observations during the field investigation in which non-sensitive vegetation communities and habitats were recorded adjacent to the PSW.
+It is anticipated that the 30 m forested buffer will remove a large amount of potential nutrient run-off.
+A stormwater pond is proposed and surface water will be directed to this pond which will significantly reduce the risk of sedimentation to the wetland.
+Although the PSW does provide valuable wildlife function, it is not anticipated that any species at risk critical habitat is found adjacent to the subdivision area.
+No significant natural areas such as waterfowl staging areas or significant amphibian breeding ponds are found immediately adjacent the subdivision.
+The wetland itself is likely to provide function for SAR and breeding amphibians and will continue to provide this function.
+Breeding bird surveys were completed and there were no waterfowl nesting areas noted.
+Based on personal experience the wetland is likely to provide wintering habitat for wildlife species such as the Bobcat, however this function should not be affected by the proposed works.

+The proposed vegetation clearing and Phase 6 development will occur in all of the upland areas including MEM, FODM5-4 and FODM7 vegetation communities.
 Based on Google Earth satellite imagery (Maxar Technologies, 2019), the MEM community was cleared prior to 2005 and regenerated with meadow conditions.
 Ecological functions of this area are limited due to the disturbance and cultural impacts of previous clearing.
 The adjacent woodlands (FODM5-4, FODM7) are at a higher elevation than the Mixed Meadow to the southwest and the deciduous swamp (SWD1) (as part of the PSW) to the northeast.
-Negative impacts to the PSW are anticipated as part of the clearing and development of the scheduled Phase 6 development plan.
-As mentioned above the proposed development will displace up to 6,000 m of SWD-1 which is currently part of the Perth Long Swamp PSW, some of which is anticipated to be used as a stormwater pond.
-A stormwater management pond could be designed to be created as a natural habitat marsh and therefore may just be considered an alteration in the future.
-As such, removal/alteration of this habitat and adjacent habitat will include upland habitat/vegetation removal within 30 m.
-Drainage is anticipated to flow southwest towards the existing development.
+No negative impacts to the PSW are anticipated as part of the clearing and development of the scheduled Phase 6 development plan.
+A stormwater management pond (proposed Block 55) will be incorporated as part of the subdivision and is proposed outside of the 30 m setback.
+As such, removal/alteration of these habitats will include upland habitat/vegetation removal a minimum of 30 m from the PSW.
+Drainage is proposed to be directed towards the Stormwater Management pond, following which it will outlet in a controlled manner farther southeast.
+The details are to be confirmed at the detailed design phase of approvals.

+As such, it is recommended that no future lot-lines should extend within 30 m of the PSW on the property to prevent impacts to the wetland.
+At this location no vegetation removal should occur within the full 30 m buffer and where vegetation is currently disturbed and a planting plan should be prepared to provide appropriate protection and improvement to habitat.
+An exception to disturbance in this area could include a modest recreational pathway.